BEAST-Fitting/beast/docs/example.rst

 metal_small Example
 -------------------

+Reminder: This example is in the beast-examples repository in the metal-small subdirectory, see above.

 This example is based on a small amount of METAL program data.
 METAL is an HST program (PI: J. Roman-Duval) that included parallel imaging of regions in the Large Magellanic Cloud.